GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 **Integration**

-If the organism doesn't have a form to submit, then we do the same way as we did with the molecules integration tests, but to be able to do the integration tests using React Testing Library and React Hook Form, we needed to make some changes:
+If the organism doesn't have a form to submit, then we do integration tests the same way as we did with the molecules ones.
+However, to be able to do the integration tests using React Testing Library and React Hook Form, we need to make some changes:

-1. We needed a `form` tag, so we updated our `FormContainer` component to a form
+1. We need a `form` tag, so we update our `FormContainer` component to a form

 ```typescript
 export const FormContainer = ({